AF-VCD/pdf-bullets/README.md

   - bullets near flush with page boundaries = good

 The purpose of this repository is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer/enlisted member can focus more on writing actual content rather than worry about irrelevant formatting.

+Note: When importing rules from a .xlsx file, the columns are:
+1. Enabled (TRUE|FALSE)
+2. Word (long form)
+3. Abbreviation

+VERY IMPORTANT: Sort the Excel sheet in DESCENDING ORDER.
+Due to the greedy nature of the replacement, the reverse sorted order is required to ensure proper compression of abbreviations.

+Example of the bug above: acronyms in sorted order:
+United States Air Force: USAF
+United States Air Force Academy: USAFA
+Will cause "United States Air Force Academy" to be abbreviated as "USAF Academy"

+Reversing the order:
+United States Air Force Academy: USAFA
+United States Air Force: USAF
+Corrects this issue.